 - Direct the operation of hospital emergency care services

-- For entry into this specialty, a degree of doctor of medicine or doctor of osteopathy from an approved school of medicine and completion of 1 year of graduate medical education in a clinical specialty at a hospital acceptable to the Surgeon General, HQ USAF
+- A degree of doctor of medicine or doctor of osteopathy from an approved school of medicine and completion of one year of graduate medical education in a clinical specialty at a hospital acceptable to the Surgeon General, HQ USAF

 - Current enrollment in an emergency medicine residency program acceptable to the Surgeon General, HQ USAF